-Admiral Richardson: Senator, I think that we've proposed a solid plan, and we've mentioned, already, the effects of sequestration and uncertainty in the fiscal environment, the budget environment.
-And perhaps the greatest thing that we could do together is put in place a long-term and predictable stream of funding.

-5 Senator Tillis: Thank you for that.

-6 I'm going to get a little bit more parochial now with 7 my marines down in North Carolina.
-And I know the Commandant of the Marine Corps has frequently stated that 8 9 the combatant command requirement, I think, for amphibious ships across a range of operations exceeds 50.
-I think the 10 11 minimum is 38.
-Yet, we're at 30 operating today, and it doesn't look like we'll obtain a amphibious fleet of more 12 13 than 34 across 30 years of a shipbuilding plan.
-Are you concerned with that?
+- 1 effects of sequestration and uncertainty in the fiscal - 2 environment, the budget environment.
+And perhaps the - 3 greatest thing that we could do together is put in place a - 4 long-term and predictable stream of funding. - 5 Senator Tillis: Thank you for that. - 6 I'm going to get a little bit more parochial now with - 7 my marines down in North Carolina.
+And I know the - 8 Commandant of the Marine Corps has frequently stated that - 9 the combatant command requirement, I think, for amphibious - 10 ships across a range of operations exceeds 50.
+I think the - 11 minimum is 38.
+Yet, we're at 30 operating today, and it - 12 doesn't look like we'll obtain a amphibious fleet of more - 13 than 34 across 30 years of a shipbuilding plan.
+Are you - 14 concerned with that?
 And what more do we need to do?
-What 14 can Congress do to help you overcome that ship shortfall?
-15 16 Admiral Richardson: Senator, this is an area where 17 Navy and Marine Corps have been discussing and, again, have realized together that, although the requirement -- the 18 19 military requirement is 38, the current fiscal environment 20 is going to drive us to 34.
-I appreciate the assistance of 21 Congress to getting us to 34.
-To address those -- that gap 22 between the requirement and what we can resource, we're 23 looking at augmenting our lift there with other platforms 24 besides gray hulls.
-Gray hulls are absolutely, you know, 25 the requirement that's needed for the high-end threat, but
+What - 15 can Congress do to help you overcome that ship shortfall? - Admiral Richardson: Senator, this is an area where - 17 Navy and Marine Corps have been discussing and, again, have - 18 realized together that, although the requirement -- the - 19 military requirement is 38, the current fiscal environment - 20 is going to drive us to 34.
+I appreciate the assistance of - 21 Congress to getting us to 34.
+To address those -- that gap - 22 between the requirement and what we can resource, we're - 23 looking at augmenting our lift there with other platforms - 24 besides gray hulls.
+Gray hulls are absolutely, you know, - 25 the requirement that's needed for the high-end threat, but